 UPOG strategic foresight education and POGU foresight practice domains

 Foresight University divides strategic foresight education and practice into four fundamental domains.
 While POGU is the best way to discuss these domains in practice, with your clients, UPOG is the best way to teach them, in almost every case.
 In the modern world, if you don’t start with the science and systems theory of large scale change that seems relevant to your problems, you’re just waving your arms and telling stories.
 UPOG foresight pedagogy begins with Universal foresight, to help students understand current thinking on the Big Picture processes of change affecting us all.
 Then we proceed to Personal foresight, to help foresight professionals to “walk their talk”, to be aware of their own biases, learn techniques for guiding their own futures, and to seek to embody the kinds of outcomes that the universe itself appears to be striving to create.
 Then we move to Organizational foresight, the best-paid of these four particularly fundamental domains, to see what empirical and theoretical models, methods, visions, and challenges exist for our profession.
-After these three domains have been introduced (for the student) and considered (for the practitioner), we think this provides the best context for study and work in Organizational foresight, the oldest, largest and best-paid of these four particularly fundamental domains.
+After these three domains have been introduced, we think this provides the best context for study and work in Global foresight, to understand global trends, inevitabilities, options, risks, and opportunities in both personal and organizational contexts.

 A proposed perfect future society (never so good-looking when examined closely!)
 The most famous example is the book Utopia by Sir Thomas More (1516).
 For a broad collection of presumed utopias, and the various deluded leaders and writers who have proposed them, and the tragic forms of social control that have resulted, from 1490 BCE to 1998 CE, see the Faber Book of Utopias (1999) edited by John Carey.
 See also Protopia, a place that’s not perfect, but is measurably, progressively better than the present, along some set of variables.